Monitor Confluent Platform topics

 The data contract tab displays the schema and rules for the topic.

-The Configuration tab displays the topic’s configuration parameters.
-These settings are read-only in the Confluent Cloud Console.
+The Settings tab displays the topic’s configuration parameters.
+These settings are read-only in the Confluent Cloud Console and must be modified from your Confluent Platform environment.